DUNGEON MASTER'S NOTES

 But what about the other kinds of cities?

-A chaotic good city leaves more leeway in the law in order to favor the freedoms of the individual.
+A chaotic good city leaves more leeway in the law for the freedoms of the individual.
 The emphasis is on teaching people to be good without having to force them to be good.
 Personal and business freedoms are important (merchantfolk have a laissez faire attitude towards the government).
 There might be a decentralized government or an alliance with other chaotic good city-states.
 Needless to say, the sovereignity of a chaotic good city is not negotiable.
-A chaotic good city has a live and let live attitude, and is slow to engage in a war due to the debating and personal politics that flare up in response.
+A chaotic good city has a live and let live attitude, and is slow to engage in war due to the debating and personal politics that flare up in response.

 A neutral good city strives to do good by its citizens without encroaching on them.
 A neutral good city supports laws only so long as they benefit the most people possible.
 Government is seen as a necessary evil, and a neutral good city holds its government accountable for the welfare of the people.
 Neutral good cities do not participate in the slave trade and women are likely to have a lot of freedoms that other cities wouldn't allow.
 Neutral good cities are often havens for beings of various races that are hunted or banished due to prejudices.
 Neutral good cities only go to war when it is absolutely necessary and when good can be done no other way.
 Great diplomats and ambassadors are sent from neutral good cities to act as intermediaries across the land.

 A lawful evil city values order and rules, and uses force without guilt in order to enforce the law.
 A lawful evil city is stratified according to economics, race, and gender (to name a few categories).
 There are "inferior" classes and they are tolerated only because of the value of their labor (which they are never fully paid for).
-There is slavery amid the elegance of the wealthy upper class.
+There is often slavery amid the elegance of the wealthy upper class.
 In a lawful evil city, however, subtlety is the name of the game.
 The keys to breaking the law are stealth and wealth.
 It is shameful to be caught in a bad deal, and punishments under the law are harsh.
 But if someone ascends to power without getting caught and through the purchase of justice, they are respected.

 In lawful neutral cities, the need for order is paramount.
-Good and evil are not as important as the functionality of the society.
-Those who interfere with the functionality of the city and its laws are punished in a timely manner, regardless of their intentions.
+Good and evil are not as important as the functionality of society.
+Those who interfere with the functioning of the city and its laws are punished in a timely manner, regardless of their intentions.
 Lawful neutral cities are run by a multitude of formalized codes of conduct.
 Laws are enforced everywhere in a lawful neutral city - in the home, in the court, in the government and in business.

 Neutral evil cities are centered around ruthless efficiency and advancement.
 Governments are formed out of necessity, as are most alliances of any importance.
 The city exists to expand and improve its position on the world stage.
 The city will do whatever it must to gain what the leaders desire: more land, more wealth, more supplies, more slaves, what have you.
 Power and wealth are most highly respected.
 If the payoff is great enough, betrayals will happen at any level of the government.
 If said betrayals do not interfere with the running of things, they are not punished.
 Power is not based on social station or heredity but on ambition.
 Anyone who has the ambition and the cunning can attain legitimate, even government-sanctioned power in a neutral evil city.
 Neutral evil cities espouse the motto of "The best man for the job will get the job regardless."
 Regardless of station?
 Regardless of morality?
 Yes.